 Since the program’s inception, sophomores, juniors, and seniors have worked with business leaders, including a manager of a private equities fund for a high-powered financial firm, a plastic surgeon, the senior vice president of a major real estate company, and a film documentarian.
 Participating students observe the workplace routine, join in the activities of that day, and sit down with their sponsor to ask questions and learn more about the dimensions of the career.
 Business sponsors consistently emphasize how impressed they are by Dwight students and often remark on their maturity and intellectual curiosity.
 We are already excited to have repeat sponsors and look forward to adding to this pool.
 Dwight’s Internship Program continues to grow, providing even more summer internships and shadowing opportunities.

 In order for Dwight’s Internship Program to build on its success, we need the support of the Dwight community, in particular our parents and alums.
-Under the leadership of Megan Miller, Internship Coordinator, we are currently looking for businesses willing to offer shadowing and summer internships.
+We are currently looking for businesses willing to offer shadowing and summer internships.

 Students intern with a member of the business community, developing new skills in a field of interest for a longer period of time.
 They work closely with a mentor not only learning the demands of the job but also actively participating in meetings and projects.
 The duration of an internship varies.